 Guidelines for Psychological Disability Accommodation

 Those disabilities addressed in this guideline include: bipolar disorder, depression, schizophrenia, anxiety disorders and obsessive compulsive disorders.
-For cognitive disorders refer to the “Guidelines for Acquired Brain Injury Accommodation (Attachment VII), for mobility and other disabilities refer to the "Guidelines for General Disability Accommodation" (Attachment IX); for Attention Deficit Disorders refer to the "Guidelines for Attention Deficit Disorder Accommodation" (Attachment VIII); for learning disabilities refer to the "Guidelines for Learning Disability Accommodation" (Attachment X).
+For cognitive disorders refer to the “Guidelines for Acquired Brain Injury Accommodation (Attachment VII); for Attention Deficit Disorders refer to the "Guidelines for Attention Deficit Disorder Accommodation" (Attachment VIII); for mobility and other disabilities refer to the "Guidelines for General Disability Accommodation" (Attachment IX); and for learning disabilities refer to the "Guidelines for Learning Disability Accommodation" (Attachment X).

-A student needing documentation of a psychological disability can receive referral from the ODS.
-It is the responsibility of the student, not the ODS or the University, to pay for the cost of an evaluation.
+A student needing documentation of a psychological disability can receive referrals from the ODS.
+It is the responsibility of the student, not the ODS or the university, to pay for the cost of an evaluation.
 Disability documentation from the Department of Assistive and Rehabilitative Services, or other state or federal agencies will also be considered.

 The diagnostic report should include the following information:

 1) A DSM-IV diagnostic code*

 2) Psychological test results used to support the diagnosis

 3) Learning areas impaired by the mental disorder